Skip to content

 Intraoperative steps of Ahmed glaucoma valve implantation (A–I): from scleral tunnel creation to tube insertion, suturing, and conjunctival closure

-Intraoperative photographs showing the key steps of Ahmed glaucoma valve implantation in 9 panels (A–I).
-These correspond to the individual steps such as tube insertion, plate fixation, and patch grafting discussed in section “5.
+Intraoperative photographs showing the key steps of Ahmed glaucoma valve implantation in nine panels (A–I).
+These correspond to the individual steps of tube insertion, plate fixation, and patch grafting discussed in section “5.
 Surgical Technique and Complication Management.”

 Baerveldt® Glaucoma Implant (Anterior Chamber Tube Insertion Technique)